UzitheI/LSPP_cicd_assignment/DEBUGGING.md

    - Starts the server and tests if it responds correctly with a simple curl request

 2. **build-job**:
-   - Only runs if `test-job` succeeds (controlled by `needs: test-job`)
+   - Only runs if `test-job` succeeds
-   - Builds a Docker image from our multi-stage Dockerfile
+   - Builds a Docker image from our Dockerfile
    - Tests the Docker container by running it and checking if it responds
    - Performs cleanup by stopping and removing the test container

 ### The `needs:` Keyword

-The `needs: test-job` ensures that the build-job only runs after test-job completes successfully.
-This is a fundamental CI principle: we only build and package code that has passed all tests.
-This prevents broken code from being containerized and potentially deployed.
+The `needs: test-job` makes sure that the build-job only runs after test-job completes successfully.
+We only build and package code that has passed all tests.
+This prevents broken code from being deployed.

-### Why This Approach Works
+### Perks of our implementation 🥰

 - **Fail Fast**: If tests fail, we don't waste time building Docker images
 - **Resource Efficiency**: We only use build resources for verified code